Tag Archives: Jessica Chastain

 Still, they share their existence as unique beings who are outcasts because they don’t fit in with the status quo.
 It will be interesting to see how the X-Men handle their rogue mutant – Dark Phoenix.

 The next trailer tells us a huge spoiler.
 It’s not blunt but obvious.
-Jean is an out of control killing machine.
+Jean is an out-of-control killing machine.
 The green screen and CGI effects are unbelievable.
 They mesmerized me throughout the trailer – some true sound editing and mixing worth experiencing in the movie theater.
 The box office draw is diehard fans.

 It looks like she’s turned into a bad girl.
 The trailer explains how it happens and when it happens.
 The X-men want to kill her, so they can protect themselves and society.
 The special effects (CGI) looks pretty good, showing us all that is happening.
 It appears the Dark Phoenix is in a chaotic world all her own.

 The next two featurettes are keepers.
-Each one stands out as a unique reason for telling the story of the Dark Phoenix.
+Each stands out as a unique reason for telling the story of the Dark Phoenix.
 One featurette gives us hope and introduces us to the writer and editor of the comic book series – Chris Claremont and Louise Simonson.

 “The Zookeeper’s Wife” Trailer and Clips